G-S9N6DX06CF

 African lion

-African lions will for the most part stick to grasslands, scrub, open woodlands where there is very few trees because it improves their chances of successfully hunt their prey.
+African lions will stick to grasslands, scrubs, and open wood scrubs where there are very few trees because it improves their chances of successfully hunting their prey.

 The hunting techniques of lions are most successful in long grass and thick bush.

 The reason for this is that they are not the fastest runners.
-They also do not have great stamina to keep their chase of prey more than 200 meters.
+They also do not have the stamina to keep their chase of prey going for more than two hundred meters.

-They will try to stalk the prey to within 20 meters using the cover they have available.
+They will try to stalk the prey to within twenty meters using the cover they have available.

 Lion prides with a rich, reliable food supply can afford to be territorial.

-When the food supply is unpredictable the pride have huge home ranges that are too large to defend.
+When the food supply is unpredictable, pride has huge home ranges that are too large to defend.

 Roars can carry for a good 8 km and advertise a lion’s location.